-Iowa is one of 18 states that does not require some form of identification when voting, according to the National Conference of State Legilsatures.
+The Governor signed HF 516 (Voter ID) into law, making Iowa the 33rd state to require some form of identification when voting, according to the National Conference of State Legislatures.
 Seven states now require a photo ID in order to vote - a number that has doubled in the last five years.
-Iowa is considering becoming the 33rd state to pass laws requiring identification in order to vote.
+Iowa's proposed law does not require a photo ID, and those without one will get a free voter card from the Secretary of State or their county auditor.
 Click here to read more.

 HEALTH CARE REFORM